 Aikido is a controversial one among martial arts, as it could hardly be called a fighting style and absolutely not a combat sport, which is a constant source of confusion and/or discussion.
-The philosophy of aikido enforces little to no alive sparring or pressure testing, the basis of any effective hand-to-hand training, and instead works on prearranged, compliant drills and katas, often including staged katana attacks and ceremonial elements any Edo period samurai would be familiar with.
+The philosophy of aikido enforces little to no alive sparring or pressure testing, the basis of any effective hand-to-hand training, and instead works on prearranged, compliant drills and katas, usually simulating strictly the kind of attacks, defenses and ceremonies an Edo period samurai would expect to find in his job.
 (Its training does include the word randori, which in judo means alive sparring, but aikido understands it as a sort of semi-improvised exhibition with compliant partners.)
 Intuitively, this philosphy excludes competitions or championships too, as they are considered to go fundamentally against the art's message of peace and nonviolence.

 Although aikido is mostly governed by the Aikikai organization, led by Ueshiba's descendants, it is not a fully unified art, and there are many other small schools and ofshoots.
 These are the main schools in general.

 - Aikikai: the original aikido body and official legacy to Ueshiba's works, currently led by Moriteru Ueshiba, grandson to Morihei.
 An umbrella organization to many schools and masters, it is the most traditional in terms of style: it follows faithfully the mainstream dogma, composed by what you read above and only sometimes every master's individual exegesis of Ueshiba's teachings.
 It operates from the Hombu Dojo, aikido's world headquarters, and is represented globally through the International Aikido Federation.